dennisXZX/web-developer-notes/Git.md

 #### Detached HEAD

+`git show-ref --heads` to see which commits your HEADs are pointing at.

 When you checkout a specific commit or a tag, you get into the detached HEAD state.
 If you make commits in the detached HEAD state and want to keep your changes, you should create a new branch that points to the last commit you made in a detached state.
 If you don't create a branch for your changes, eventually they will be garbage collected as they are no longer referenced in Git (dangling commits).

 `git branch branchName <commit>`